BIT-TYJ/SLOOP/README.md

 change the 'dataset_path' in <config/sk_preprocess.yaml> to 'your dataset path'.

-## Result Files
-/neg100 saves the result files corresponding to Ours-SK in Fig. 5.

 ## Run
 The first time you run, you need to install some libraries:
 ```sh